-The Company would record an impairment charge if such an assessment were to indicate that the fair value of a reporting unit was less than the carrying value.
+The Company records an impairment charge when such assessment indicates that the fair value of a reporting unit was less than the carrying value.
 In evaluating potential impairments outside of the annual measurement date, judgment is required in determining whether an event has occurred that may impair the value of goodwill or intangible assets.
 The Company utilizes either discounted cash flow models or other valuation models, such as comparative transactions and market multiples, to determine the fair value of reporting units.
 The Company makes assumptions about future cash flows, future operating plans, discount rates, comparable companies, market multiples, purchase price premiums and other factors in those models.
 Different assumptions and judgment determinations could yield different conclusions that would result in an impairment charge to income in the period that such change or determination was made.